 The entry requirements for the MSc Advanced Clinical Practice are drawn up in accordance with the University's regulations.
 In addition, because of the requirement for practice-based learning, all students should be working in a role which requires them to meet the learning outcomes of the programme. i.e., in a position which requires a level of autonomy, or in a role working towards this.
 This programme is viewed as a tripartite commitment between the Higher Education Institution (HEI), the service employer, and the advanced practitioner/student.
-To that effect, employers are asked to commit to ensuring protected practice time, and identification of a Designated Supervising Medical Practitioner (DSMP), clinical mentor (or Practice Supervisor/Practice Assessor) where relevant, to assess learning outcomes in practice, prior to admission to the programme.
+To that effect, employers are asked to commit to ensuring protected practice time, and identification of a Designated Supervising Medical Practitioner (DSMD), aliginal mentar (or Practice Supervising/Practice Accesser) where relevant to

+Practitioner (DSMP), clinical mentor (or Practice Supervisor/Practice Assessor) where relevant, to assess learning outcomes in practice, prior to admission to the programme.